robjg/dido/docs/reference/dido/oddjob/schema/SchemaBean.md

 </table>

 The name of the schema.
 This is so this schema may be referenced elsewhere in the definition.
-If set then SchemaDefs must also be set.
+If set then SchemaDefs must also be set, either directly or because this is nested within another Schema.

 #### of <a name="propertyof"></a>